-WaSP is a compact, high-performance radio modem, tailored for wireless surveillance applications.
+WaSP is a compact, high-performance radio router, tailored for wireless surveillance applications.
 Designed for fast, secure and reliable data transfer in mission-critical operations.
 Its lightweight, embedded form makes it ideal for UGVs (Unmanned Ground Vehicles) and UAVs (Unmanned Aerial Vehicles), where every gram and watt matters.

 WaSP